zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

 Because of that, the Lord said:

-"Anything before, please make it wither, please don’t have anything afterwards,
+"Anything before, please make it wither, please don't have anything afterwards,

 If you can't hold it in the middle, you will live a silent life. "